lich4/ChargeLimiter/Readme.md

 * Private api is used in CL, so it is impossible to be published to Appstore.
 * Special entitlements is used in CL, so it is impossible to be installed as common ipa files.

+## Known issues

+* Due to the lack of devices to test with, CL may not supported on iOS<=11, and v1.4.1+ may not fully supported on iOS17+.
+* Floating window is not supported on iOS<=12.
+* For deb version, some tweaks will cause CL to stuck at SplashScreen, it's not a bug of CL itself. these tweaks, injected into com.apple.UIKit, can be found in /Library/MobileSubstrate/DynamicLibraries(rootful), and /var/jb/Library/MobileSubstrate/DynamicLibraries(rootless).

 ## Compatibility

 Please test battery compatibility before using CL, stop and uninstall CL if unsupported